nbswords/amazon-like-coupon-transaction-website/README.md

 All function abut member, like add some coupon to sell, follow the messenge someone leave to you, give comment to the coupon you bought.

-Notice that if you use different account login, system will judge whether if you are a admin or just a member.
+Notice that system will judge whether if you are a admin or just a member by your login information(Username and Password).

+Use the login/logout on the top right of the CouponPage.

 # Usage